-More Than Sense is an ongoing artistic research project that explores the sensory impacts of human activity on nocturnal species.
+More Than Sense is an ongoing artistic research project that explores the sensory impacts of human activity on other living species.
+We were initially interested in nocturnal ecology, but this focus is shifting as we become more aware of the scale and sensory impact on other living species of all kinds of anthropogenic noise.Â

-More than Sense is an unfolding nocturne, drawn in by the temporal zone that bleeds across the senses and between the edges of sleep and reason.
+For the time being, More than Sense is an unfolding nocturne, drawn in by the temporal zone that bleeds across the senses and between the edges of sleep and reason.
 Between the dreams of humans, birds and those that come alive whilst others rest.

 Art that summons solutions for an ongoing ecological transformation requires greater cultural awareness of human derived pollution, to understand the complex fragility of shared ecological habitats so that we can make more than sense of the need for co-evolutionary politics (ecological / social) that address futures for all living species.